 On this page, you will gain insight into some of my paintings and their symbolism.

 I hope you enjoy each of them as much as I enjoyed creating them.
+Laura

 Ten weeks after the attack on Pearl Harbor, President Franklin Roosevelt issued Executive order 9066.
 It authorized the incarceration of nearly 120,000 Japanese Americans, two-thirds of who were U. S. citizens, born and raised in the United States.
 Their lives and dreams were shattered.
 Their homes and businesses were lost.
 For 4 1/2 years, they lived in makeshift barracks, behind barbed wire.
 Without trial or jury, they were persecuted solely on race.